Menü

 What do Creative Commons licenses offer?

-Creative Commons (CC) is a non-profit organisation that releases pre-formulated copyright licences which give creators great flexibility in communicating which rights they reserve and which rights they waive when it comes to other people using their work.
-By default, copyright law reserves all exploitation rights exclusively for the copyright holder and excludes anyone else from exploiting a copyrighted work, so the Creative Common system introduces a more flexible means by which authors can control how they wish to share their works.
+Creative Commons (CC) is a non-profit organisation that provides a standard set of copyright licences which allow creators to define which rights they wish to retain and which rights they choose to give to others.
+By default, copyright law reserves all exploitation rights exclusively for the copyright holder and excludes anyone else from exploiting a copyrighted work.
+The Creative Commons system introduces a more flexible means by which authors can control how they wish to share their works.

-The validity of a Creatice Commons license is determined by the validity of the copyright.
+The validity of a Creative Commons license is determined by the validity of the copyright.

 Creative Commons licences are a form of open content license.
 Other open content licenses include the General Public License (GNU) for software licensing and various alternatives to CC licences.
 However, CC licenses are probably the most widespread option.
 They are even used by scientific publishers who run open access programs such as BioMed Central and SpringerOpen.